we-taper/Draft/README.markdown

     Complex Geometry) as well as its textbook *Introduction to Complex Geometry*.

+    1.1.
+Complex Geometry - misc

+        Here are some miscellaneous things related to the same book.
+        For example, my homeworks and some related exercises.

 2. draft.pdf

     This is a general purpose draft.
 It contains currently: